 2. Online ability assessments

 If your initial application is deemed suitable, you will be asked to complete online Cognitive and Psychometric Assessments.
 You will receive an email with a link to our assessment supplier’s website.
-You will complete the assessments online.
-Please note that if you have completed all relevant online testing for this position within the last 12 months, you will not be asked to repeat it.
+You will have up to seven (7) days to complete the assessments online.

 3. Physical assessment

-If you pass the online testing, you may be invited to attend the physical assessments.
-You will be invited to attend the physical assessments at the fire station in the location you have applied for:
+If you pass the online testing and are successful in shortlisting (based on application, eligibility and your online testing results), you may be invited to attend the physical assessments.
+You will be invited to attend the physical assessments at any one of our designated testing locations (successful candidates will be advised locations in May 2018):

 Stage 1: Simulated ladder raise